ajeygore/ajeygore.github.com/collections/_posts/2023-03-12-Software-Engineering-perspective.md

 > Technology is the most effective tool to achieve the impossible.

+As an engineer, I thought about "Code" "Deploy" "Automate" as engineering excellence, and especially automate part so that we can be lazy not to repeat same thing again again. but when building products, I believe much better way to put it is to ideate then implement, and finally iterate over and over, to go back to the ideation step.

 After spending a uniquely amazing, crazy, and full of learning journey from 2015 to 2020, I hung up my boots at **gojek** and joined **Sequoia Capital** to pursue my aim of "doing something for the community."
 One of the main driving forces was giving back to the startup community by helping companies with their technology and product-based challenges and learning from them to spread that knowledge to others.